ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/creating-a-cluster-with-pulumi/guide.it-it.md

 To perform an initial deployment, run `pulumi up`
 </code></pre>

-The command create a `dev` stack and the code organization of your project:
+The command creates a `dev` stack and the code organization of your project:

 <pre class="console"><code>$ tree
 .